 What are the reasons a tree might need removing?

-Observations over the years physical damage is usually from squirrels.
+Observations over the years has shown that physical damage is usually from squirrels.
 In the countryside this can include deer.
-Another cause is lorries or vans reversing, breaking the bark and allowing pathogens to infect the tree.
+Another cause is lorries or vans reversing into the tree.
+They break the bark which can potentially allow pathogens to infect the tree.

 The root plate is vital to the health, integrity and stability of the tree.
-Sometimes buildings, extensions or driveways will have a detrimental affect upon the tree.
+Sometimes buildings, extensions or driveways will have a detrimental effect on the tree.

 If you have any doubts or have observed any of the above problems, please feel free to call me on 07794743952.

 As with anything in life everything has a life span.
-The same applies with trees.
-A tree can and does become overmature, the crown fails and branches break off. what happens next in a open forest is remarkable.
+The same applies to trees.
+A tree can and does become over mature, the crown fails and branches break off. what happens next in a open forest is remarkable.
 The tree can regenerate from the stump all over again.
-However in suburban situations the risks and hazards associated with this is not advisable.
+However, in suburban situations, the risks and hazards associated with this is not advisable.

-The benefits of removal are follows.
+The benefits of removal are as follows.
 It allows the existing trees to grow a normal crown.
-Often the tree in question is planted far to close to an existing tree and they compete for daylight water and nutrition.
+Often the tree in question is planted far too close to an existing tree and they compete for daylight water and nutrition.

 For more information on trees in general, visit the arb association’s website: